terryyufei/echoes/README.md

             developer.
 His constructive feedback and collaborative efforts significantly enhanced the quality of the project.
         </li>
         <li>
-            My friend, <a href="https://github.com/WinnieNgina">Winnie</a>
+            My friend, <a href="https://github.com/WinnieNgina">Winnie. </a>
-            A special thanks for being my personal rubberduck, for actively participated in discussions, brainstorming sessions, and code reviews.
+            A special thanks for being my personal rubberduck, for actively participating in discussions, brainstorming sessions, and code reviews.
             And for believing in me even when I didn't.
         </li>
         <li>